gokayfem/ComfyUI_VLM_nodes/README.md

 provide local ROCm, Intel GPU, or CPU execution.
 Those platforms retain every portable Transformers, GGUF, API, and vision utility node in this pack.

+On CUDA 12 x86-64 systems the isolated requirements deliberately install `nvidia-cuda-runtime-cu12==12.9.79`.
+Kestrel 0.4.6's AOT kernels require the `cudaLibraryLoadData` entry point, which is absent from the CUDA 12.6 runtime bundled by cu126 PyTorch.
+This pin updates only Photon's private runtime; it does not replace ComfyUI's PyTorch build or the host NVIDIA driver.

 GGUF nodes use optional `llama-cpp-python`.
 Install a wheel built for the desired CUDA, ROCm/HIP, Metal, Vulkan, SYCL, or CPU backend: